-Our bee charity's national Sponsor-A-Hive program provides free bees, bee homes, equipment and support to local organizations that provide locally-grown food to schools, soup kitchens, senior citizen centers and more.
+Our bee charity's annual Sponsor-A-Hive program provides free bees, bee homes, equipment and support to local organizations that provide locally-grown food to schools, soup kitchens, senior citizen centers and more.
 We’re humbled to work with these partner organizations, who are taking the lead in addressing food insecurity, sustainability and bee conservation.

 29% of the population in Erie, PA, lives below the poverty line.
 To cope, Erie has planted 15 community gardens within the last five years.
 None had a bee house.